eardrummer/audioVisualExplorations/5_NegativeJam/README.md

 The melodies are visualized as leaves of Trees growing upwards while the negative version forms the roots of the tree.
 (Jacob Collier's analogy)
 This visualization is done using p5.js

+Thank you Siddharth (sid0710) for ideating with me.